rcmcooperative/Monthly-Meetups/README.md

 * Build a network of peers who can offer informal support, guidance, opportunities or resources relevant to community work;
 * Support professionalisation by strengthening our ability to describe or advocate for RCMs.

-An introduction to our Montly Meetups can be found in this [blog](https://www.rcmcooperative.com/blog/introducing-monthly-meetups/).
+An introduction to our Monthly Meetups can be found in this [blog](https://www.rcmcooperative.com/blog/introducing-monthly-meetups/).

 Meetups started on 15 September 2026 with a presentation about *'What is the RCM Cooperative and how to get involved* led by RCM Cooperatives Co-executive Directors, Dr. Cassandra Gould van Praag and Dr. Emma Karoune.
 The session was facilitated by Alexandra Araujo Alvarez.